PMKSYWC

 Eligibility

-Individuals belonging to the watershed area can apply.
-All beneficiary categories are eligible, including Scheduled Castes and Scheduled Tribes.
+Individuals belonging to watershed areas can apply.
+All beneficiary categories are eligible, including all castes and communities.

 How useful is this scheme?